waurensprecher/computer-science/README.md

 ### [Intro CS](#intro-cs)
 - [x] Introduction to Programming
 - [x] Introduction to Computer Science and Programming Using Python
+- [x] Introduction to Computational Thinking and Data Science
 ### [Core programming](#core-programming)
 - [ ] Systematic Program Design
 - [ ] Programming Languages, Part A